Conference Contributors 2016

 Romi Jones combines creative writing with community involvement to enable individuals and groups to express their dreams and frustrations.
-She has been awarded a Winston Churchill Fellowship to study creative writing with people with dementia in USA/Canada and MA in Creative Writing (Newcastle University) and Northern Promise Award (New Writing North).
+She has been awarded a Winston Churchill Fellowship to study creative writing with people with dementia in USA/Canada, the MA in Creative Writing (Newcastle University) and Northern Promise Award (New Writing North).

 Anna Kiernan is a Senior Lecturer in Writing at Falmouth University and is the Creative Director at Stranger Collective, a creative content studio that makes words count.
 Co-founder of the MA in Publishing at Kingston University, Anna has worked as an arts critic and editor and has published several books.

-Deak Kirkham currently works mainly in language teaching where he specialises in academic writing.
+Deak Kirkham currently works mainly in language teaching, specializing in academic writing.
 His recent interest in the role of creative writing in second language teaching offers a welcome distraction from PhD studies in interactional linguistics.
 He has a background in theoretical linguistics.

-Lania Knight's first book, Three Cubic Feet, was a finalist for the Lambda Literary Prize in Debut Fiction.
-Her work has appeared or is forthcoming in Post Road, Fourth Genre, Short Fiction, PANK, The Rumpus, and elsewhere.
+Lania Knight’s first book, Three Cubic Feet, was a finalist for the Lambda Literary Prize in Debut Fiction.
 Her second book is due out from Burlesque Press in 2017.
-She has a PhD in English/Creative Writing from University of Missouri, and she currently teaches at University of Gloucestershire as a Senior Lecturer.
-Read about her at www.laniaknight.com
+She has a PhD in English/Creative Writing from the University of Missouri, and currently teaches at the University of Gloucestershire as a Senior Lecturer. www.laniaknight.com

 Naomi Kruger’s short stories have been published in literary journals and her first novel manuscript (partly narrated by a character with dementia) was highly commended in the Yeovil Literary Prize 2014.
 She has an MA and PhD from Lancaster University and lectures in Creative Writing at the University of Central Lancashire.